Mesothelioma / Sites of Mesothelioma / Pleural Mesothelioma

 How Is Pleural Mesothelioma Diagnosed?

 Pleural mesothelioma usually takes decades to manifest [1]; the average age at the time of diagnosis is 69.
 The period between the original asbestos exposure and when symptoms begin to appear is called the latency period.
-Unfortunately, by this time the tumors have likely begun to spread, which is why it’s vital that you visit your doctor as soon as symptoms appear.
-Be sure to share with them any history you may have of asbestos exposure.
-This can assist in the diagnostic process, especially since mesothelioma is so rare and the symptoms often mirror those of other illnesses.
+Unfortunately, the tumors have likely begun to spread by this time, so you must visit your doctor as soon as symptoms appear.
+Be sure to share any history of asbestos exposure with them.
+This can assist in the diagnostic process, especially since mesothelioma is rare and the symptoms often mirror other illnesses’ symptoms.

 Imaging tests